KelvinHere/Yoga_Milestone_4/testing.md

     - A complete order sends an email with an order confirmation to the email input on the checkout page.
     - Full name (if available) and email are auto entered into the form from the database
     - If users profile is incomplete the full name field will be left blank
+    - A loading spinner displays while order is being processed

 - **Error and Invalid request handling**